 To reduce community spread of infectious diseases, regardless of vaccination status, residents may decide to wear a face-covering when outside of bedrooms/suites/apartments of the residence halls/apartments.
-To receive maximum benefit, face-covering should be worn properly, completely cover the nose and mouth, and free from holes (i.e., cannot be seen through).
+To receive maximum benefit, face-covering should be worn properly, completely cover the nose and mouth, and free from holes.